Balkan Pact (1953): Background

 Yugoslavia and the Soviet Union had been allies in the aftermath of World War II, but bilateral co-operation halted in 1948 through the Tito–Stalin split.
 Fearing a Soviet invasion, Yugoslavia quickly established political and defensive agreements with the Western countries.
-NATO considered Yugoslavia to be strategically important country, and the Balkan Pact was perceived as a way for the West to protect Yugoslavia from the Soviets.
+NATO considered Yugoslavia to be a strategically important country, so the Balkan Pact was perceived as a way for the Western allies to bring Yugoslavia into its sphere of influence in case of Soviet aggression.
+When the People's Republic of China entered the Korean War in December 1950, the leadership in Belgrade interpreted it as a test by Stalin for potential aggression against Yugoslavia.
+In response, Yugoslavia formally requested direct Western military and economic assistance that would from then on continue and expand until the normalization of Yugoslav-Soviet relations in 1956.

-The Balkan Pact was signed in 1953 by Yugoslavia, Greece and Turkey.
-The plan was to integrate Yugoslavia into the Western defensive system and economic aid system because of the increasing threats that Yugoslavia was receiving from Moscow.
+The pact was signed on 28 February 1953.
+The plan was to informally integrate Yugoslavia into the Western defensive system and economic aid system because of the increasing threats that Yugoslavia was receiving from Moscow.

 Agreement

 The agreements regarding the creation of the Balkan Pact started with a political treaty in Ankara in February 1953 and ended with a military treaty in Bled in August 1954.
-The 14 articles included the settlement international disputes without force, military assistance for each country if one of the members were attacked and the maintenance and the strengthening of the members' defensive capacity.
+The 14 articles included the settlement of international disputes without force, military assistance for each country if one of the members were attacked and the maintenance and the strengthening of the members' defensive capacity.
 The countries agreed that representatives from each country would meet twice a year until 1974.
 The agreement also kept previous treaties then in place such as the Treaty of Friendship and Co-operation and the Charter of the United Nations.